HandsOnDataViz/book/docs/HandsOnDataViz.md

 visualization tools, all of them free and easy-to-learn.
 We also offer guiding principles on how to make wise choices among digital tools as they continue to evolve in the future.
-By working through the sample datasets and tutorials, readers will create more than a dozen different interactive charts, maps, and tables, and share these data stories with other readers on the public web.
+By working through the sample datasets and tutorials, you will create more than a dozen different interactive charts, maps, and tables, and share these data stories with other readers on the public web.